 Accelerate Adoption of Cloud Email and Collaboration Tools.
 Provide support for migration to cloud email and collaboration suites that leverage the Government’s buying power.
 Define the next set of agencies to migrate to commercial email and collaboration suites.

 Improve Existing and Provide Additional Security Shared Services.
-Provide centralized capabilities that replace or augment existing agency-specific technology to improve both visibility and security.
+Provide consolidated capabilities that replace or augment existing agency-specific technology to improve both visibility and security.

 Resourcing Federal Network IT Modernization.
 In order to implement the Federal IT modernization efforts outlined in this report, agencies will need to realign their IT resources appropriately using business-focused, data-driven analysis and technical evaluation.
 OMB will inform agencies that agency Chief Information Officers (CIOs) work with their Chief Financial Officers (CFOs) and Senior Agency Officials for Privacy (SAOPs), in consultation with OMB, to determine which of their systems will be prioritized for modernization, identifying strategies to reallocate resources appropriately.
-In accordance with the terms of agency contracts and consistent with law, agencies should consider immediately pausing or halting upcoming procurement actions that further develop or enhance legacy IT systems identified that need modernization.
-Agencies should also emphasize reprioritizing funds and should consider “cut and invest” strategies that reallocate funding from obsolete legacy IT systems to modern technologies, cloud solutions, and shared services, using agile development practices where appropriate.
+In accordance with the terms of agency contracts and consistent with law, agencies should consider evaluating ongoing and planned acquisitions that further develop or enhance legacy IT systems identified that need modernization to ensure consistency with broader IT strategies outlined in this report.
+Agencies should also emphasize reprioritizing funds and should consider “cut and invest” strategies that reallocate funding from obsolete legacy IT systems to modern technologies, cloud solutions, and shared services, using agile development practices and the best practices within GSA’s Unified Shared Services’ Modernization and Migration Management Framework,2 where appropriate.

 Taken together, these recommendations will modernize the security and functionality of Federal IT, allow the Federal Government to improve service delivery, and focus effort and resources on what is most important to customers of Government services.